 Your palms can itch for various reasons, such as dry skin, an allergy, or a skin condition like psoriasis.
 Rarely, it may be a sign of something more serious like diabetes.

-Identifying what causes your palms to itch, what helps stop the itch, and any other symptoms that occur can help you and your doctor diagnose what’s happening.
+Identifying what causes your palms to itch, what helps stop the itch, and any other symptoms can help you and a doctor diagnose what’s happening.
 Once a diagnosis is made, treatment can begin, and in most cases, it will provide quick relief.

 Several conditions may be responsible for itchy palms.
 These include:

-Skin damage.
 Certain chemicals or substances can irritate your hands’ sensitive skin.
-Scrubbing or brushing can irritate your skin, too.
-This can cause dryness, peeling, and itching.
+Scrubbing or brushing can also irritate your skin, causing dryness, peeling, and itching.

 • cracked skin that may bleed